gbv/coli-conc-docker/README.md

 **Note:** This is mostly to have an account for testing.
 For productive use, you can also use one of a few available identity providers ([documentation](https://github.com/gbv/login-server#strategies)).

 ### Restart and Launch
-We have to restart the containers one last time:
+We have to restart the containers one last time to apply the changes:

 ```bash
 docker-compose restart